VitomsCatena/python3/README.md

 Introduction:

 - what is python?
+      ***Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.***
 - what can python do?
 - why python?
 - python syntax compare to other programming languages.